accessible practices overview

 A tool to see how images look with various levels of colour blindness.

-The following external links are specific guides or tools I frequently reference when designing accessible websites:
+The following links are guides or tools I reference when designing accessible websites:

 - WordPress Accessibility Coding Standards (source = WordPress):